swcarpentry/r-novice-gapminder/04-data-structures.md

 )
 ~~~

-This is a personal preference of mine.
-There are a few reasons I like to turn off
-this behaviour:

- 1. I'm often tripped up by this behaviour.
+Remember, if you do turn it off automatic conversion to factors you will need to
- 2. It's better to explicitly convert the variables into factors when
+explicitly convert the variables into factors when
 running statistical models.
-This forces you to think about the
+This can be useful, because it forces you to think about the
-    question you're asking, and makes it easier to specify the ordering
+question you're asking, and makes it easier to specify the ordering of the categories.
-    of the categories (this can be important!).

 However there are many in the R community who find it more sensible to
 leave this as the default behaviour.